 However, the death of Achilles by Paris’ arrow is not mentioned in the epic poem — strangely, his death is related in later sources.
 One of them says that it was god Apollo who guided the arrow into his vulnerable spot, his heel.

-Since the Iliad does not mention to what happened to Achilles next, there are numerous later legends and other ancient authors who related more of the Greek warrior’s story.
+Since the Iliad does not mention what happened to the mythic hero next, there are numerous later legends and other ancient authors who related more of the Greek warrior’s story.